Last updated: 26 February 2021

 This means you can fix your contract for longer, and that the price of your energy is more cost-effective overall.

 How you pay for your gas and electricity also affects how much your energy costs.
 Unless you choose a prepayment meter, there are several ways to pay:

-Choose the payment option that is easiest for you to manage and most affordable.
-If you are having trouble paying your energy bills, read our guide to find out how you can get help.
+Choose the payment option that’s easiest for you to manage as well as the most affordable.
+If you’re having trouble paying your energy bills, read our guide to find out how you can get help.